elastic/universal-profiling-documentation/README.md

 time="..." level=info msg="Attached sched monitor"
 ```

-In essence, you can validate a host-agent deployment is working as intended, if the following command has an empty
+You can confirm that a host-agent deployment is working if you run the following command and it has an empty output:
-output:

 ```bash
 head host-agent.log -n 15 | grep "level=error"
 ```

-If the output of the above command is not empty and there are error level logs, we list below some possible causes of
+If the output of the previous command contains error level logs, below are some possible causes:
-malfunction:

-1. The host-agent is running on an unsupported version of Linux kernel, or it can't perform its operations because of
+1. The host-agent is running on an unsupported version of the Linux kernel, or it can't perform its operations because
-   missing kernel features.
+   of missing kernel features.

    In case of an outdated kernel version, this message will be logged:
    ```text
    Host Agent requires kernel version 4.15 or newer but got 3.10.0
    ```

-   In case of eBPF features not being available in the kernel, host-agent will fail starting up, and logs will contain
+   In case of eBPF features not being available in the kernel, the host-agent will fail starting up, and the logs will
+   contain:
    ```text
    Failed to probe eBPF syscall
    ```